Boat on water below buildings

 After a fabulous meal of Francesinha for the boys and the Sardines for the girls with a green wine (a little like a Moscato but not sweet), we only paid 21 for each couple.

-Tip: Food on the opposite side of the river is good and at a cost lower than the Porto side.
+Tip: The food on the river’s opposite side is better and cheaper than on the Porto side.

 Ride the Cable Car in Porto

-Time to return to Porto via the cable car to the upper level of the Pont de Luis Bridge with a view across to the Cathedral.
+It is time to return to Porto.
+We will take the cable car to the upper level of the Pont de Luis Bridge, from which we can see the Cathedral.

 Enjoy a Gallo with a Pastel Queijo

-Another local food and drink to try are a local coffee called Gallo (milk and coffee), along with a Pastel Queijo (custard tart.)
+Another local food and drink to try is a local coffee called Gallo (milk and coffee) and a Pastel Queijo (cheese tart).
+We also discovered Pastel de Nata a delicious custard tart.

 An Evening in Porto